duke-major-mapper/app/README.md

 Steps:
 1. Make sure yarn is installed globally (`npm install -g yarn`)
-2. While in the root directory install all dependencies (`yarn install`) 3a.
+2. While in the root directory install all dependencies (`yarn install`)
+3. The following depends on a local or production environments:

+   3a.
 If running locally, run the cloud_sql_proxy in the `backend` directory.
    - Make sure you have the cloud_sql_proxy installed appropriatly and that you have the proxy_keys.json file in the `backend` directory (This is important!
 Please do not put the file in the root directory).
 Refer to Aman for further detail.
    - Use following command to run proxy: `./cloud_sql_proxy -instances="duke-major-planner:us-east1:dmp-mysql-instance"=tcp:3306 -credential_file="proxy_keys.json" &`

    3b.
 If preparing for production, run `yarn build`...
 [More info to be added]

 4. Run `yarn run dev` to run frontend and api at once.